akashksinghal/PathoConnect/README.md

 1. Open the Folder “PathoConnect"
 2. Now install Xamp & CodeBlocks software.
 3. After both the softwares are installed.
-4. Now Copy all the header files from the “mysqlheaders” of "Required Header Files" and
+4. Now Copy all the header files from the “mysqlheaders”
-5. paste these files to “C:\ProgramFiles(x86)\CodeBlocks\MinGW\include”.
+5. Paste the above copied files to “C:\ProgramFiles(x86)\CodeBlocks\MinGW\include”.
 6. Copy the “libmysql.a” file and paste it to “C:\Program Files(x86)\CodeBlocks\MinGW\lib”.